How to Store Banana Bread

 - It is best to cool it on a cooling rack or improvise like I do.
 See my process below to learn how to do it without a rack.

-- You should always let your bread cool completely before storing it to prevent mold from developing even faster due to the condensation of the warm bread.
+- You should always let your bread cool completely before storing it to prevent mold from developing faster due to the condensation of the warm bread.

 My Bread-Storing Process